hjellinek/schemas-release-notes/schemas-release-notes.md

 ### Pervasive changes

-Renamed all protocols and records to remove the "GA" prefix from their names.
+Renamed all protocols and records to remove the "`GA`" prefix from their names.
 (Hence `GASearchVariantSetsRequest` is now `SearchVariantSetsRequest`, etc.)  The exception is `GAException`, which is unchanged.